-Design Constraints for a Commercial Version of Catchup (for Kickstarter!)
+Design Constraints for a Commercial Version of Catchup

 Catchup design constraints:

 Embossed Board – The board should be embossed or otherwise have some way to hold the pieces snugly in an ordered grid.
-An example of game with this kind of board is Blokus – though the board for my game must feel more substantial and look more beautiful and warmer than that of Blokus.
-I’ve noticed many bestselling abstract games have this feature (Blokus, Othello); and the resulting ordered look of pieces on the board can make for extra visual appeal.
-One subtlety here, however, is that it shouldn’t be hard to remove pieces from the board at games’ end.
-It’s messy and noisy and annoying when you have to flip the board and dump the pieces into the box top to get them out.
-For this reason, perhaps the embossing/ridging/whatever should be somewhat shallow (as is the case for Blokus, in fact).
+An example of game with this kind of board is Blokus – though the board for my game should feel more substantial and warmer than that of Blokus.
+I’ve noticed many bestselling abstract games have this feature (Blokus, Othello); the resulting order of the pieces makes for extra visual appeal, and makes placing a piece more satisfying.
+It would be great if such ridging could somehow be superimposed on cardboard, because cardboard allows for graphic design, is inexpensive, can be folded to allow for a large board, and doesn’t make a hollow/unpleasant sound when you place a piece on it.

 Satisfying Sounds – When a piece is placed on the board, it should make a pleasant sound, for example a substantial “clack”, or no sound.
 Anything but the hollow, abrasive “tink” of cheap plastic (here again, see Blokus) which is so common for abstract games.
 There’s something subconsciously satisfying/therapeutic about a nice sound, and again, see Go.
 This is challenging because it seems hard to hit the price point (below) with boards consisting of high quality materials.
-For example, ideally I’d like the board to be made out of the same stone-like stuff the pieces are made from, but that’s likely to be cost-prohibitive.
+For example, ideally I’d like the board to be made out of the same stoney stuff the pieces are made from, but that’s likely cost-prohibitive.
 Other possibilities:

 Sense of Bigness/Thickness – The design should convey a sense of substance – of “bigness” and/or “thickness”.
 As the table game hobby has grown, many game publishers have discovered that big, luxurious boards and components are a huge turn-on for players (no doubt some have known it all along – Fantasy Flight Games, for example).
 In contrast, abstract games publishers often publish cramped games.
 I don’t know why, but it makes abstract games seem insubstantial.
 There’s no pleasure in huddling over a tiny board, struggling with your sausage fingers.
 Note: this constraint doesn’t require that the game be physically large, as long as ergonomics/design make the game *feel* generously proportioned.